orchidjs/tom-select/doc_src/pages/docs/index.md

 ### Glossary

 - Config / configuration: settings passed to the object constructor
 - Settings: the current settings.
-Accessible with the `setting` property of the select object.
+Accessible with the `settings` property of the select object.
 - Options: the list of objects to display.
   Each object must have a property with an unique **value** to identify the option; the property name is defined by the `valueField` setting.
   Option objects must also have a property with the **label** to display (as tag, in the drop down, etc.); the property name is defined by the `labelField` setting.